Dialogs Re-enacted Across Languages: An Exploration in Remote Collection

 \subsubsection{Markup the conversation fragment pairs}

-\begin{enumerate} \item In the ``DRAL'' folder, create a folder for the re-enactment conversation with the conversation ID, e.g. ``ES\_633''. \item Copy both participant's audio files to the conversation folder and rename each participant's audio file with their participant ID, as in Section~\ref{sec:record-original-conv}. \item Create a new ELAN file, import the two audios, adjust the volume and configure the annotation tiers, and save the markup file (.eaf) with the conversation ID, as in Section~\ref{sec:record-original-conv}. \item Like in the in-person procedure, use your notes to annotate the conversation fragment pairs. \item Like in the in-person procedure, enter a new row for the original conversation in the ``conversation'' metadata sheet and enter another row for the re-enactment conversation. \end{enumerate}
+\begin{enumerate} \item Copy both participant's audio files to the ``DRAL'' folder and rename each participant's audio file with their participant ID and language code, as in Section~\ref{sec:record-original-conv}. \item Create a new ELAN file, import the two audios, adjust the volume and configure the annotation tiers, and save the markup file (.eaf) with the conversation ID, as in Section~\ref{sec:record-original-conv}. \item Like in the in-person procedure, use your notes to annotate the conversation fragment pairs. \item Like in the in-person procedure, enter a new row for the original conversation in the ``conversation'' metadata sheet and enter another row for the re-enactment conversation. \end{enumerate}